 The department offers two Bachelor of Arts degrees with five different areas of emphasis.
 Every course should help students integrate Christian faith and the academic fields.

-Students desiring a major in Political Studies may choose from three available emphases: American Politics, Constitutional Law, or Political Theory.
+When pursuing a Political Studies degree from our Christian college in California students may choose from three available emphases: American Politics, Constitutional Law, or Political Theory.
 Although a capable person can get into law school with almost any major, the Constitutional Law emphasis constitutes excellent preparation for law school.

 Students desiring a major in History may choose Church History or General History.
 Anyone seeking a History major and planning to attend seminary should choose the Church History emphasis.
 Anyone wanting to teach history should read the following paragraphs carefully.